InvestMoat

 • Calibration and Standards Heritage: Keysight's signal-source and analyser calibration traceability — inherited from HP — is reference-standard across global telecom regulators, defence labs, and semiconductor fabs.
 Replacing Keysight in a calibration chain requires re-validating every measurement, an expensive multi-year exercise.

 • Software Embedment in R&D Workflows: PathWave and KeysightCare software embed into customer R&D workflows for chip design, RF/wireless, optical, and EDA test.
 Designs validated on Keysight tools carry test scripts and reference suites that take years to re-author on competitor platforms.
-This is the modern moat compounding on top of the hardware franchise.
+Software and services are ~36% of revenue and ARR ~27% of mix — the modern moat compounding on top of the hardware franchise.

-• AI / Datacom and 6G Optionality: AI infrastructure (800G/1.6T optical, PCIe 6.0, NVLink test) and 6G research are the next test-equipment supercycles.
-Keysight is the broadest portfolio test vendor for these standards — Anritsu and Rohde & Schwarz address subsets but only Keysight covers the full stack.
+• AI / Datacom and 6G Optionality: AI infrastructure (800G/1.6T optical, PCIe, Ethernet/UALink fabrics, system-level emulation) and early 6G/NTN research are the live test-equipment supercycle.
+H1 FY26 AI-related revenue of $500-600M already matched all of FY25; Anritsu and Rohde & Schwarz address subsets but only Keysight covers the full stack from physical layer through workload emulation.

 Keysight is a high-quality test-and-measurement franchise with deep regulatory + software embedment moats.
-AI is a net positive demand driver (test capex follows AI infra capex) and the moat is largely AI-resilient — the primary risk is cyclical digestion, not technological disruption.
+AI is a net positive demand driver (test capex follows AI infra capex) and the moat is largely AI-resilient — the primary risk is cyclical digestion after the FY26 re-rating, not technological disruption.

 AI-Vulnerable Moats